ArthurSonzogni/nlohmann_json_cmake_fetchcontent/README.md

 You can replace always replace the URL by the official repository: https://github.com/nlohmann/json
 The only difference is the download size.
-It will several orders of magnitude larger.
+It would be several orders of magnitude larger.

 This repository is fully autonomous.
 It updates itself every week using github